synheart-ai/synheart-focus/CONTRIBUTING.md

 ## 📄 License

-By contributing, you agree that your contributions will be licensed under the Apache 2.0 License.
+By contributing, you agree that your contributions will be licensed under the MIT License.

 ## 🙏 Thank You!